charyan/risque/README.md

-# risque
+# RISQUE (RISQUe Emulator)
-risque, a RISC-V emulator
+risque is a RISC-V emulator